Tim Armstrong: Other projects

 Armstrong produced and co-wrote eight songs with Pink for her 2003 album Try This.
 Her song, "Trouble", a 2003 Rancid outtake, went on to win her a Grammy Award.
-He has also contributed guest vocals on songs for such bands as Bad Religion, 7 Seconds (band), Time Again, The Matches, Mest, Good Charlotte, Head Automatica, The Aggrolites, The Interrupters and Box Car Racer.
-He and Matt Freeman also play in a psychobilly band called Devils Brigade and he co-produced their debut album.
+He has also contributed guest vocals on songs for such bands as Bad Religion, 7 Seconds (band), Time Again, the Matches, Mest, Good Charlotte, Head Automatica, the Aggrolites, the Interrupters, Cypress Hill, and Box Car Racer.
+He and Matt Freeman also play in a psychobilly band called Devils Brigade, and he co-produced their debut album.

 It was announced on August 12, 2011, that Tim Armstrong was working on an album with reggae artist Jimmy Cliff.
-Their first single, a cover of The Clash song "The Guns of Brixton", was released on October 4, 2011.
+Their first single, a cover of the Clash song "The Guns of Brixton", was released on October 4, 2011.
 Sacred Fire EP was released late November 2011.
 Rebirth was released in July 2012 and won the Grammy Award for Best Reggae Album.
 And in 2012, Armstrong wrote and performed on Joe Walsh's song "Hi-Roller Baby" from his solo album Analog Man.
 Armstrong also helped with Anti-Flag's song "Brandenburg Gate".

 Though they share a last name and frequently collaborate, Armstrong and Green Day frontman Billie Joe Armstrong are not related.
 Green Day has covered Operation Ivy songs on their past albums, Billie Joe Armstrong co-wrote and performed on Rancid's song "Radio", and was invited by Tim Armstrong to join Rancid as a second guitarist in 1993.
 He declined, and Lars Frederiksen got the job.
 Tim directed the music video for Green Day's 2016 single "Bang Bang".
 He also plays a punk, seen during the song's bridge.
-In 2017, Tim Armstrong and Billie Joe Armstrong, together with Tim's nephew Rey Armstrong and Billie Joe's son Joey Armstrong formed the band The Armstrongs and released their first single "If There Was Ever a Time".
+In 2017, Tim Armstrong and Billie Joe Armstrong, together with Tim's nephew Rey Armstrong and Billie Joe's son Joey Armstrong, formed the band the Armstrongs and released their first single "If There Was Ever a Time".

+Armstrong also co-produced the EP Footprints and Broken Branches in 2019 by the Los Angeles-based country musician Rosy Nolan along with Kenny Feinstein of the band Water Tower.

-In May 2021, Armstrong along with fellow Rancid bandmate Matt Freeman, Fletcher Dragge (Pennywise), Byron McMackin (Pennywise), and Mike Muir (Suicidal Tendencies) formed a punk rock supergroup called The Crew.
+In May 2021, Armstrong along with fellow Rancid bandmate Matt Freeman, Fletcher Dragge (Pennywise), Byron McMackin (Pennywise), and Mike Muir (Suicidal Tendencies) formed a punk rock supergroup called the Crew.
 The band's first single, "One Voice", was released on Epitaph Records.

 Hellcat Records

 Armstrong started Hellcat Records in 1997 as a sub-label of Epitaph, owned by Armstrong's friend and Bad Religion member Brett Gurewitz.
 Armstrong acts as a talent scout for Hellcat, and has final say concerning what groups are signed to the label.
-Armstrong was one of the owners the merchandise manufacturer Machete Mfg, which provides merchandise for bands on Hellcat Records.
+Armstrong was one of the owners of the merchandise manufacturer Machete Mfg, which provides merchandise for bands on Hellcat Records.